 Illegal and other unauthorised drugs have no place within our school.
 Where the misuse of authorised drugs is concerned, the headteacher/teachers in charge will conduct a careful investigation to judge the nature and seriousness of each incident before deciding what action to take.
 Factors to consider in determining an appropriate response to a drug-related incident are set out in the Department's guidance DfE and ACPO drug advice for schools

 Search Guidance

 NB.
 School staff can search for the following without consent:

 - Knives and weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers

+- Lighters and matches

+- e-cigarettes and/or vapes

 - Fireworks

-- Pornographic images.
+- Mobile Phones